OpenMatchmaking/pathfinder/README.md

 | 99th percentile (ms)       | 12968         | 38587                     |
 | Requests / sec             | 162.723       | 53.357                    |

-*NOTE: Keep in mind the response time and RPS (requests per seconds) are much lower on the second pass because necessary to communicate with Auth/Auth microservice a couple of times before doing an actual work.*
+*NOTE: Keep in mind the response time and RPS (requests per second) are much lower on the second pass because necessary to communicate with Auth/Auth microservice a couple of times before doing an actual work.*

 # License
 The pathfinder is published under BSD license.
 For more details read the [LICENSE](https://github.com/OpenMatchmaking/pathfinder/blob/master/LICENSE) file.